Updated October 30, 2024

 The system of merchant codes and travel identifiers is mostly restricted to flights, accommodation, transit, car rentals, cruises, and travel packages.
 Attractions, tours, and sundry travel purchases are mostly excluded.
 In this respect, TD Rewards can be redeemed for a broader range of travel expenses.

-For more information on the TD Rewards program, see: When travelling the world on miles and points, is the TD Rewards program worth it?
+For more information on the TD Rewards program, see: WHow to use TD Rewards points to reduce travel costs

 3. Points can’t be transferred to airline or hotel loyalty programs